How to Make DIY Leather-Wrapped Grill Utensils

 - Scrap cardboard

-Measure 6 yards of leather cord and cut two pieces of masking tape.
+Once you're ready to wrap the tools, cut two pieces of masking tape before you begin working with the leather.
+Then, measure 6 yards of leather cord; it comes in many colors, but we chose a traditional brown, like this Leather Lace Cord ($12, Michaels).
 Wrap the cord around the utensil handle and tape the short end of the leather to the cardboard.
 Pull the leather tight and tape the opposite side to the cardboard.

-Apply a small bead of superglue to a gap you create between the wrapped leather, using a toothpick to smooth the glue.
+Apply a small bead of Super Glue ($5, Target) to a gap you create between the wrapped leather, using a toothpick to smooth the glue.
 Push the leather back together and apply another small bead of glue and smooth with a clean toothpick.
 Allow to dry for 1 hour.

 Remove tape and cardboard.
 Begin the first knot by creating a loop with the cord, wrapping around the handle counterclockwise and bringing the tail over the loop.
 Gently pull the knot together.
 (Your knots will get tighter as you go.)